It climbs steeply!

 In summer, the railway transports up to 3,500 passengers up the mountain every day; in winter as many as 4,000.
-From the valley station up to Stoos, the train gains 743 meters in just five minutes, before heading back down the mountain again in the same time.
+From the valley station up to Stoos, the train gains 2,400 feet in just five minutes, before heading back down the mountain again in the same time.

 The carriages, with their four compartments, each offer unhindered views through the windows and their curved panoramic roofs.
 These require cleaning every day.
 A particular challenge here is the cylindrical shape of the cabins, attached to each other like giant washing drums.
-The funicular has been constructed so cleverly that the passenger always stands on a flat surface, however steeply the tracks climb the mountain.
+The funicular has been constructed so cleverly that the passenger always stands on a flat surface, however steep the climb up the mountain.

 Uninterrupted view upwards